Counting gluings of octahedra: Gluings of octahedra

 By duality, edges of the triangulation are represented by maximally connected components with pairs of colors in the colored graphs.
 They are obviously bicolored cycles with alternating colors.
 Therefore, we want to maximize the number of bicolored cycles with colors $(0a)$ at fixed number of bubbles.

-\begin{definition} We call a bicolored cycle with colors $(0a)$ a face of color $a$.
-For $G\in\cG$ we denote $F_a(G)$ the number of faces of color $a$, $a\in\{1, 2, 3\}$, and $F(G) = F_1(G) + F_2(G) + F_3(G)$ the total number of faces.
-Maximizing the number of edges of a triangulation is equivalent to maximizing the number of faces of the corresponding colored graph. \end{definition}
+\begin{definition} For $G\in\cG$ we denote $F_a(G)$ the number of bicolored cycles of colors $(0a)$, $a\in\{1, 2, 3\}$, and $F(G) = F_1(G) + F_2(G) + F_3(G)$ the total number of such bicolored cycles.
+Maximizing the number of edges of a triangulation is equivalent to maximizing $F(G)$ of the corresponding colored graph. \end{definition}

 Let us look at the colored graphs with a single bubble.
 They are obtained by adding edges of color $0$ between the black and white vertices of $B$.
-There are $4! = 24$ ways to do so (ignoring symmetries), but not all of them maximize the number of faces.
-It can be checked explicitly that in order to maximize the number of faces, one must add the edges of color 0 parallel to the edges of a chosen color $a = 1, 2, 3$.
-Consequently, three graphs with a single bubble maximize the number of faces,
+There are $4! = 24$ ways to do so (ignoring symmetries), but not all of them maximize $F(G)$.
+It can be checked explicitly that in order to maximize the number of bicolored cycles, one must add the edges of color 0 parallel to the edges of a chosen color $a = 1, 2, 3$.
+Consequently, three graphs with a single bubble maximize the number of bicolored cycles,

 From here onwards, edges of color 0 are represented with dashed edges.
-If the edges of color 0 are parallel to those of color $a$, there are 4 faces of colors $(0a)$, 2 faces of colors $(0b)$ and 2 faces of colors $(0c)$ for the complementary colors $\{b,c\} = \{1, 2, 3\} \setminus \{a\}$, leading to a total of 8 faces.
+If the edges of color 0 are parallel to those of color $a$, there are 4 bicolored cycles of colors $(0a)$, 2 of colors $(0b)$ and 2 of colors $(0c)$ for the complementary colors $\{b,c\} = \{1, 2, 3\} \setminus \{a\}$, leading to a total of 8.

 For colored triangulations $T$ built from gluings of a given bubble $B$ made of $2p$ tetrahedra, Gurau's degree \eqref{GurauDegree} can be adapted and takes the form